 WILLIAM THE WORDSMITH

 William was a gentleman who had three completed manuscripts sitting in a desk drawer.
 With the help of his son, his books were published by a vanity publisher, who was quietly informed by the son that the author was suffering from mild dementia.
 After the books were published, the author himself started ordering copies of his books on a regular basis.
 The publisher noticed nobody was buying the books…except the author.
 He started to suspect the author was buying copies of his book to give away, or perhaps they were starting to stack up in the author’s house.
 Maybe the author was embarrassed that the book wasn’t selling.
 Maybe he forgot he’d ordered copies, so he kept on ordering more.
-The publisher should have contacted the author’s son to alert the family, to prevent the author from spending all his money…but he didn’t.
+The publisher should have contacted the author’s son to prevent the author from spending all his money…but he didn’t.
 The author was a cash cow and it really wasn’t the publisher’s problem, right?
+The author’s son later, when reviewing his father’s finances, found the charges, and then found unopened boxes of his father’s books in the garage.
+He’d counted on the publisher to inform him if this type of activity was occurring but the publisher was too busy pocketing the his dad’s money.

 ANDREW THE AUTHOR